jamella/haxxor-framework/README.md

 # Windows Version?
 JeEz, pushy much? *wheezes*  Later...
 # Progress
-As of 7-13-16, haxxor-framework has had some major changes (v.04), but is still not done.
+As of 7-19-16, haxxor-framework has had some major changes (v.04), but is still not done.
 Email modules that can be used to: pentestwizard@gmail.com (Python or a language that can be ported to python.
 Multi language support coming soon)
-# Donations and other stuff
-They are welcome, but DEFINITELY not required.
 # Version 1?
 haxxor-framework v.1 is in the works and will be awwwweeesssoommeee *wink wink*